neufieldrobotics/NeuROAM/docs/checklists.md

 ## 3a.
 (Before) Gather calibration data

+TODO: Describe how to gather calibration data for each sensor.

 ## 3b.
 (Before) Process calibration data

+TODO: Describe how to process calibration data for each sensor.

+## 3c.
+(Before) Check calibrations

+TODO: Finish the calibration checks

+This may get more sophisticated in the future.
+For now, we will check that the estimated calibration parameters are within a reasonable range.
+This will ensure that the calibration is not wildly off, but we should try to make this scheme a little more robust in the future.

+Make sure that the calibration parameters are within the following ranges:
+1. TODO LIDAR to IMU transformation:
+  - x: [-0.5, 0.5] m
+  - y: [-0.5, 0.5] m
+  - z: [-0.5, 0.5] m
+  - rotation:
+2. TODO Stereo camera to IMU transformation:
+  - x: [-0.5, 0.5] m
+  - y: [-0.5, 0.5] m
+  - z: [-0.5, 0.5] m
+  - rotation:
+3. TODO Stereo camera params:
+  - fx: [100, 1000] px
+  - fy: [100, 1000] px
+  - cx: [0, 1920] px
+  - cy: [0, 1080] px
+  - baseline: [0.05, 0.5] m
+4. TODO Vectornav IMU calibration:
+  - accelerometer bias: [-0.1, 0.1] m/s^2
+  - gyroscope bias: [-0.1, 0.1] rad/s
+5. TODO: timing offsets

-## 3b.
-(Before) Check calibration data
+## 3d.
+(Before) Save calibration parameters

+TODO: where do we want to save the calibration data?

 # 4. (During) Run the experiment

+1. TODO: add logs steps (who is using which robot, data/time, other details?)
-1. Go to starting position
+2. Go to starting position
-2. Open note-taking app - audio or text is fine.
+3. Open note-taking app - audio or text is fine.
 This will be used to take notes during the experiment.
-3. TODO: Launch the recording script:
+4. TODO: Launch the recording script:
-4. Check that the bag being recorded is named correctly:
+5. Check that the bag being recorded is named correctly:
    - The bag should be named `<payload>_<date>_<time>.bag`, where `<payload>` is the name of the payload (e.g., "payload1"), `<date>` is the date of the experiment in YYYYMMDD format, and `<time>` is the time of the experiment start in HHMM format.
    - Example: `payload1_20231001_1200.bag` for a payload named "payload1"
      starting an experiment on October 1, 2023 at 12:00.
-5. Execute the experiment plan.
+6. Execute the experiment plan.
-6. Take notes during the experiment!
+7. Take notes during the experiment!
 Note the approximate time that each event occurs.
    1. Anytime entering or exiting a building or floor
    2. Anything else of note: going up/down stairs or elevators, encountering another robot, etc.
    3. Any unexpected events: crashes, sensor failures, etc.
-7. When the experiment is complete, stop the recording script.
+8. When the experiment is complete, stop the recording script.
-8. Make sure to save the notes from the experiment.
+9. Make sure to save the notes from the experiment.
 Save your notes file in the format `notes_<payload>_<date>_<time>.extension`, where <payload> is the name of the payload (e.g., "payload1"), <date> is the date of the experiment in YYYYMMDD format, and
    <time> is the time of the experiment start in HHMM format.